cesarmachado443/cesarmachado443/README.md

 <h1 >Hi 👋, I'm Cesar Luis Machado Castro </h1>
 <h3 >I am a junior developer with a strong background in IT security.
-My certifications and knowledge allow me to create robust and secure solutions in the digital world.
+My knowledge allow me to create robust and secure solutions in the digital world.
 My passion for programming and commitment to data and systems protection drive me to keep learning and growing in these ever-evolving fields.</h3>

 - 📫 How to reach me **cesarmachado443@gmail.com**